Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 dotnet run --launch-profile MyAppWithContrastAgent
 ```

-## Contrast .NET Core Profiler Chaining
+## Profiler Chaining

-Contrast profiler chaining allows the Contrast .NET Core agent to run alongside another .NET Core APM profiler, such as the ones provided by AppDynamics or New Relic.
-To achieve profiler chaining, the CORECLR environment variables for the APM should be substituted by CONTRAST_CCC_CORECLR versions.
+Contrast profiler chaining allows the .NET Core agent to run alongside another .NET Core APM profiler, such as the ones provided by AppDynamics or New Relic.
+To achieve profiler chaining, you should replace the CORECLR environment variables for the APM with CONTRAST_CCC_CORECLR versions.

-Any of the following environment variable names that exist should be transformed as follows: (#new-relic)
+Any of the following environment variable names that exist should be transformed as follows:

 - `CORECLR_PROFILER` -> `CONTRAST_CCC_CORECLR_PROFILER`
 - `CORECLR_PROFILER_PATH` -> `CONTRAST_CCC_CORECLR_PROFILER_PATH`
 - `CORECLR_PROFILER_PATH_32` -> `CONTRAST_CCC_CORECLR_PROFILER_PATH_32`
 - `CORECLR_PROFILER_PATH_64` -> `CONTRAST_CCC_CORECLR_PROFILER_PATH_64`

-Lastly, the agent must have chaining enabled via the [contrast_security.yaml](installation-netcoreconfig.html):
+Lastly, the agent must have chaining enabled in the [contrast_security.yaml](installation-netcoreconfig.html):

 ``` yaml
 agent: